earthlabinfo/switchbot-webhook/README.md

 ```

-##
+## Note

 It seems that the Switchbot API does not provide a way to verify the source of webhooks.
 In this program, we generate a receiving URL with a random string and register it with the Switchbot API.
 Knowing this unique URL is treated as proof of a valid request.

-The sample uses HTTP, but note that HTTP does not hide the URL information, so it is not secure in practice.
+That HTTP does not hide the URL information, so it is not secure in practice.
 Use HTTPS instead if necessary.